billytaipei101/Yieh_Corp/content/en/product.en.md

 title: "MDFriday: Product introduction"
 tagline: "We Know"
 highlight: "Metals"
-description: "Leading provider of high-quality metal products.
+description: "Leading provider of high-quality x products.
 Specializing in a wide range of products to meet diverse industrial and commercial needs.
 Check out our catalog."
 button_text: "Catalog"